gsoft-inc/wl-domain-event-propagation/README.md

 // or add a single domain event handler .AddDomainEventHandler<ExampleDomainEventHandler>()
 ```
-An API endpoint must be made available to receive events from the EventGrid topic.
-The package provides this endpoint for dotnet core projects.
-It can be added like so.
+An API endpoint must be made available to receive events from the Event Grid topic.
+The package provides this endpoint for ASP.NET Core projects.
+It can be added like so:
 ```
 services.AddControllers().PartManager.ApplicationParts.Add(new AssemblyPart(typeof(EventGridController).Assembly));
 ```